renovatebot/renovate/docs/usage/config-overview.md

 ### Force config

-The `force` option should be used avoided if possible.
+We recommend you avoid the `force` config option, if possible.

 It can be used to "force" config over the top of other config or rules which might be merged later, so at times can cause confusion - especially if it's defined in Global config and overriding settings in Repository config.